mapteb/simple-state-machine/README.md

 # simple-state-machine

+A refactored versin of this exists in the [branch](https://github.com/mapteb/simple-state-machine/tree/refactor-1).

 A simple state machine for Spring Boot projects

 After importing into an IDE like STS can be run as Spring Boot application.